barkeshli-pcc/lab-00-writeup/README.md

 We use **git** to track changes.

+**Here**, we will make some small change to one of our files and walk through the entire process of tracking that change with `git`, just so you can get used to it.

 ## `git status`

 let's run `git status`. look at the response: It says there are not changes as of yet.
 That's correct, isn't it.
 We have not made any changes.